ydavidchen/DeepLearning3/README.md

 ### System

-A local MacOS was used for data processing and normalization as follows:
+Data processing and normalization should be done as follows:

-`python processData.py`
+`python3 processData.py`

 A Linux cluster (thanks to Dartmouth Research Computing) or cloud (thanks to GCP free trial) were used for training.
 Shell commands for `conda` virtual environment setup: